HWVictor/HWVictor.github.io/README.md

 ## .gitignore

-Makes git ignore the \_sites directory created by Jekyll since I am not using Jekyll plugins that are not supported by GitHub pages
+Makes git ignore the \_sites/ directory created by Jekyll. \_sites/ is cleared and regenerated each time the site is compiled so there is no need for git to keep track of its changes

 ## config.yml